ToraenN/buildpacks/README.md

 q : to ask the user for a single category to compile.
 Takes priority over c.

-l : will limit the output directories to just a single user-defined directory.
+l : will limit the output directories to just a single user-defined directory ('user-directory/rating').

+p : sorts the builds by 'profession/gametype/rating' instead of 'gametype/rating'.
+Is overridden by 'l'.
+It is recommended to also specify 'r' to sort by just 'profession/gametype', but not required.

 r : removes the rating subdirectories.
 Builds are saved directly to the gametype directories (or user-defined directory, if 'l' was specified).
 The rating is appended to the title of the build (or the team subdirectory for team builds).

-d : enables the debugger for the build writing segment (see Debugging below).

-s : to make the build-write debugger print to stdout instead of appending to the log file.

-w : writes the progress messages to a text file.
+w : writes the progress messages and build information + directories to the text file normally reserved for HTTPConnection errors.

 z : blocks most of the progress messages from standard output.
 Errors are still displayed, as is the build-write debugger if 's' was specified.